Asparagus Densiflorus Meyers (Feather Asparagus)

 - Decorative style: Airy / Fresh / Graphic

-Each plant is unique: photos show a representative example.
-The foliage density and stem height naturally vary depending on growing conditions.
+Each plant is unique: the photos show a representative example.
+The density of the foliage and the height of the stems naturally vary depending on growing conditions.

 Your plant, delivered with care